epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-22-docker-debian-apt.markdown

 We will switch to testing later on part three, so that we have a chance to play more with package cycle.

-#### Test Bed

-1. Container: Docker

-2. Operating System: Artix (OpenRC )

-3. Window Manager: Herbstluftwm

-Since we are going to use docker again, you can read a common overview here.

-*	[Docker - Flow for Learning Linux Distribution][local-docker-flow]

-Of course you can use virtualization, the issue is distraction.
-We need to avoid tendency to focus on GUI tools.
-At the same time, limiting the scope to CLI tools.
-Most of the time, CLI tools is considered lower level than the GUI one.
+{% include post/2017/08/docker-test-bed.md %}

 #### Must Read

-You are encouraged to read this first before even starting to read this article.
+You are encouraged to read this first, before even starting to read this article.

 *	<https://debian-handbook.info/browse/stable/>